MicrosoftDocs/power-platform/power-platform/well-architected/experience-optimization/user-interface-content.md

 ### Use a polite and friendly tone

 Be polite, but not overly ingratiating.
 People expect to be given prompts and to act.
 Using "please" throughout the UI is unnecessary.
 Use terms like "please" and "sorry' sparingly, reserving them for tasks that are burdensome, result from an error on your part, or have serious consequences.
-However, it's never good practice to be rude, presumptuous, arrogant, or cynical in UI content,
+However, it's never good practice to be rude, presumptuous, arrogant, or cynical in UI content.

-Write as if speaking directly to the reader.
+Write as if speaking directly to the user.
 Second person often uses the pronoun "you."
 It supports a friendly tone by focusing on the user and helps avoid passive voice.
 Omit pronouns and accompanying auxiliary verbs, and start your sentence with a verb.
-Again, focus on making a connection with the user by using "you" or "your."
+Again, focus on making a connection by using "you" or "your."

 Avoid mixing first-person possessive ("My dashboard") and second-person language to reduce cognitive load.

 When the product or application is addressing the user, use "we" or your organization's name.
 Avoid confusion by being clear about who is speaking or acting.
 For instance, use "We found these results" instead of "I found these results."
 Using "we" can make the UI feel more human and demonstrate accountability for system errors, emphasizing the user's importance every step of the way.
-However, avoid overuse "we" as it can distract from the user's needs.
-To keep the focus centered on the reader, reserve "we" for systems errors, status updates, and other system-related issues.
+However, avoid overusing "we" as it can distract from the user's needs.
+To keep the focus centered on the user, reserve "we" for systems errors, status updates, and other system-related issues.

 Use common contractions, such as "it's," "you're," "that's," and "don't," to create a friendly, informal tone.
 Never use your company's name in the possessive form, and avoid using it in a contraction.
 Avoid ambiguous contractions such as "there'd" and "what're."
 Avoid mixing contractions and spelled-out words in the UI, as it creates inconsistency and reduces trust.
 Using spelled-out words in place of common contractions introduces unnecessary formality.